zibiax/DistroJumper/README.md

 # DistroJumper

-### This script is for a fresh install of a arch based distro, with some nice packages in pacman and yay package managers. :fire:
+### This script is for a fresh install of an arch based distro, with some nice packages in pacman and yay package managers. :fire: